-Authors: Valérie MERINDOL, Alexandra LE CHAFFOTEC and David W. VERSAILLES
+Authors: Valérie MERINDOL and David W. VERSAILLES

 Boundary spanners and the orchestration of resources: global-local complementarities in action